Marine35170/Marine35170/README.md

 Conso Maestro is a ** collaborative project ** aimed at helping users manage their food consumption and reduce waste. 🍎🥕
 The application allows users to track their food stock and suggest recipes.
 It also provides features to help users monitor expiration dates, ensuring nothing goes to waste!

+Key Features and Contributions:

+Developed and managed APIs using Express.js.
+Built user interfaces with React Native.
+Designed and implemented the database with MongoDB.
+Followed the MVC architecture for clean and maintainable code.
+Successfully deployed the application to production.

 <!-- Button -->
 <div style="text-align: center; margin-top: 20px;">
 <br>